 You might be reading this because of things that have happened to you personally, or to someone you care about.
-The idea is for this book to assist adult men who are dealing with problems related to sexual abuse, whether the abuse happened in the past or quite recently.
+The idea is for this book to assist adult women who are dealing with problems related to sexual abuse, whether the abuse happened in the past or quite recently.

-Men are not all the same!
+Women are not all the same!

-Men face some common social pressures about 'being a man', but each man is a unique individual.
-Given that men are such a diverse group of people, there is no way that every single idea in this book will be helpful to every individual man.
+Each woman is a unique individual.
+Given that women are such a diverse group of people, there is no way that every single idea in this book will be helpful to every individual woman.
 So please, take up the parts that make sense to you and leave those sections that aren't relevant right now.
 You can always come back later.